CircuitCrafter07/Week-1/VSD_riskV/week1/Day1/README.md

 ## 7. Summary

-- You learned about simulators, designs, and testbenches.
+- We learned about open source simulators, designs, and testbenches.
-- You ran your first Verilog simulation with iverilog and visualized waveforms.
+- We ran our first Verilog simulation with Iverilog and visualized waveforms.
-- You analyzed the 2-to-1 mux code.
+- We analyzed the 2-to-1 mux code.
-- You explored Yosys and learned why gate libraries have various flavors.
+- We explored Yosys and learned why gate libraries have various flavors.

 ---